cocotb/cocotb/documentation/source/index.rst

    release_notes

 .. todo::
-   Add "Join us online" and "Contributing"
+   - Add "Join us online" and "Contributing"
+   - In Contributing, add explanation on how to provide a PR, how to test existing PRs, etc.